ghwn/google-translation/README.md

 # google-translation

-This project helps you translate text by crawling Google translation page.
+A project to translate text by crawling Google translation page.

 ## Prerequisites